jowr/librefprop.so/python/readme.md

 #pyrp - Python and Refprop interface
 Provides access to most Refprop functions from Python.

+Please note that there is a much more mature Python interface available at https://github.com/BenThelen/python-refprop.
+Thank you Ben for sharing it!

 ##Basic Information
 The file python code is based on Bruce Wernicks REFPROP8 library that can be downloaded from [NIST](http://www.boulder.nist.gov/div838/theory/refprop/Frequently_asked_questions.htm#PythonApplications).